 - D. Either party may file a response to the other party's exceptions.
 All responses must be filed within ten (10) days of the date on which the exceptions were filed with the Board.
-Subsequent replies will not be considered except for good cause shown. - E. The Board may in its sole discretion grant an extension of time to file exceptions or responses or may delegate the discretion to grant such an extension of time to the Board's authorized representative.

-15.6.
-Request for Oral Arguments

-- A. All requests for oral argument must be in writing and included with a party's exceptions or response. - B. The Board or its authorized representative may grant or deny a request for oral argument.
+Subsequent replies will not be considered except for good cause shown. - E. The Board may in its sole discretion grant an extension of time to file exceptions or responses or may delegate the discretion to grant such an extension of time to the Board's authorized representative. - 15.6.
+Request for Oral Arguments - A. All requests for oral argument must be in writing and included with a party's exceptions or response. - B.It is within the sole discretion of the Board to grant or deny a request for oral argument.The Board generally does not grant requests for oral argument.
 If an oral argument is granted, each party will have ten (10) minutes to present their argument.
-Questioning by members of the Board will not count against the allocated ten (10) minutes. - C. The Board or its authorized representative may extend the time for oral arguments upon good cause shown.

-15.7.
-Final Orders

-- A. The Board may deliberate and vote on exceptions immediately following oral arguments or the Board may take the matter under advisement. - B. When the Board votes on exceptions, whether after oral arguments or at a subsequent Board meeting, the ruling of the Board will not be considered final until a written order is issued. - C. The date of the Board's final order is the date on which the written order is signed, irrespective of any motions for reconsideration that are filed.
+Questioning by members of the Board will not count against the allocated ten (10) minutes. - C. The Board or its authorized representative may extend the time for oral arguments upon good cause shown. - 15.7.
+Final Orders - A. The Board may deliberate and vote on exceptions immediately following oral arguments or the Board may take the matter under advisement. - B. When the Board votes on exceptions, whether after oral arguments or at a subsequent Board meeting, the ruling of the Board will not be considered final until a written order is issued. - C. The date of the Board's final order is the date on which the written order is signed, irrespective of any motions for reconsideration that are filed.

-CHAPTER 16: REPEALED Repealed